Syniverse/Messaging-Node.js/README.md

 # Some examples
 ## Listing Sender Id's
-If you want to list available Sender Ids, it can be dibe as easy as:
+If you want to list available Sender Ids, it can be done as easy as:
 ```javascript
 //Import sender id data model
 import SenderId from '../../lib/model/senderId';